euphy/polargraph_server_polarshield/README.md

 Polargraph Server for ATMEGA2560 based arduino boards, primarily targetting a Polarshield v2.x motor controller.
 This was the standard board for PolargraphSD machines made from 2014 to 2018.

+This doesn't seem to compile in Arduino IDE v1.8.6!
+Why?
+I don't know!
+It works fine in 1.8.5.
+It also doesn't work in the online web Arduino IDE.

 **
 Please note!
-From mid-2018, development has moved onto a ESP32-based platform.
+From mid-2018, development of new features has moved onto a ESP32-based platform.
 The codebase has changed to do this, and so v2 of this code is in a separate repo: https://github.com/euphy/polargraph_server_polarshield_esp32 **